A stratified homotopy hypothesis: Introduction

 We posit that there are profound examples of $\oo$-categories which are impracticable to produce by this sequence, and we advance striation sheaves as a conduit through which manifold topology can form such profound examples.
 In the present work we construct several: the $\oo$-category $\Bun$ classifying constructible bundles, and an absolute exit-path $\oo$-category $\Exit$.
 These build toward a third example, the earlier mentioned moduli space of stratifications on a manifold, which is the subject of a future work.

-First, we give a construction of the exit-path $\oo$-category $\exit(X)$ of a stratified space $X$ as a striation sheaf.
+First, we give a construction of the exit-path $\oo$-category $\exit(X)$ of a conically smooth stratified space $X$ as a striation sheaf.
 It is the presheaf represented by $X$ itself.
-The exit-path quasi-category is one of the few quasi-categories which is actually written down by hand, and the verification of inner horn filling condition by repeated subdivisions is quite involved (see Appendix A of~\cite{HA}).
+The exit-path quasi-category is one of the few quasi-categories which is actually written down by hand, and the verification of inner horn filling conditions by repeated subdivisions is quite involved (see Appendix A of~\cite{HA}).
 Our verification that $\exit(X)$ is a striation sheaf is perhaps easier because $\exit(X)$ is so geometric.
 For locality in geometry, covers are often more workable than subdivisions.
 Specifically, one can take open covers of simplices.
 Such a maneuver lives outside the world of quasi-categories and simplicial sets, but within that of striation sheaves.

-Our foremost example of interest ensues from the geometry of {\it constructible bundles}, a notion we introduce in this work.
-A constructible bundle $X\ra K$ is a conically smooth map of stratified spaces whose restriction to each stratum $X_{|K_q}\ra K_q$ is a stratified fiber bundle over an ordinary smooth manifold.
+Our foremost example of interest ensues from the geometry of {\it constructible bundles}, a notion introduced in this work's predecessor \cite{aft1}.\footnote{We recently learned that a spiritually similar notion was introduced by Ren\'e Thom in the 1960s; he called them gentle maps, and they have since been called Thom mappings by Mather \cite{mather.survey} and others.
+See Conjecture \ref{conj.thommaps}.} A constructible bundle $X\ra K$ is a conically smooth map of stratified spaces whose restriction to each stratum $X_{|K_q}\ra K_q$ is a stratified fiber bundle over an ordinary smooth manifold; a likewise condition is also required on links.
 We now describe the $\oo$-category, $\Bun$, which results from this notion.
-The objects are stratified spaces.
-A morphism in $\Bun$ between between two stratified spaces, $X_0 \ra X_1$, consists of: a third stratified space $X$; a constructible bundle $f:X \ra [0,1]$ to the stratified interval whose stratification is given by $\{0\}\subset [0,1]$; identifications of the fibers $X_0 \cong X_{|\{0\}}$ and $X_1 \cong X_{|\{1\}}$.
+The objects are conically smooth stratified spaces.
+A morphism in $\Bun$ between between two conically smooth stratified spaces, $X_0 \ra X_1$, consists of: a third conically smooth stratified space $X$; a constructible bundle $f:X \ra [0,1]$ to the stratified interval whose stratification is given by $\{0\}\subset [0,1]$; identifications of the fibers $X_0 \cong X_{|\{0\}}$ and $X_1 \cong X_{|\{1\}}$.
 The following commutative diagram depicts a morphism from $X_0$ to $X_1$:

 Here $\cbl$ denotes the condition of $f$ being constructible.
 This implies, in particular, that the restriction $X_{|(0,1]}$ is isomorphic to the product bundle $X_1 \times (0,1]$.